gzaniolo/emulab_scripts_and_files/README.md

 ### Multi Machine case:

-When creating a test where you want to have the database on one machine, the proxy on the second, and the client on the third, use the "pgbouncer_topo" profile.
+When creating a test where you want to have the database on one machine, the proxy on the second, and the client on the third, use the "new_multi_topo" profile.

 ## Initialize components